-This happens to customers every once in a while, usually on Windows machines after certain settings changes.
-The easiest thing to do is just delete everything and start over.
-Just login to your account and go to Manage Devices.
-You'll see a “Deactivate” button next to all of your devices.
+This happens to customers every once in a while, usually on Windows machines, after specific settings changes.
+The easiest thing to do is delete everything and start over.
+Just log in to your account and go to Manage Devices.
+You'll see a “Deactivate” button next to your devices.
 Click all of them.
-Then the next time you use your plugins, you'll need to authorize again.
-If the activation prompt doesn't come up automatically, just click on the 'key' icon on the lower right.
-After that, with any luck, your authorizations will be properly set.
+Then the next time you use your plugins, you'll need to authorize them again.
+If the activation prompt doesn't come up automatically, click on the 'key' icon on the lower right.
+After that, with any luck, your authorizations will be set appropriately.

-Please be aware that machines that are attached to expired trials will not be deleted, but this will not affect anything for your paid licenses.
+Please be aware that machines attached to expired trials will not be deleted, but this will not affect your paid licenses.

 To prevent this from happening in the future, please keep in mind that on Windows, if you do anything in the list below, it will change your machine ID, which will make our license server see your computer as a new computer.